How to Decide Where to Live in Retirement

 Apartments are modified throughout to ease mobility.
 You’ll notice wider doorways, walk-in showers or tubs, and safety bars ensure convenience, safety, and comfort.

+When determining where to live after retirement, make sure to think beyond just your physical care needs!
 Memory care communities specialize in caring for older adults who have received a diagnosis of Alzheimer’s Disease, dementia, and other types of memory problems.
 In a continuing care community, those who have progressive memory impairment can easily make the transition from independent living or assisted living to memory care.
 That’s one of the great benefits that come with living in a continuing care community like Tiffany Springs Senior Living.
 Residents can increase their level of care while eliminating the anxiety and confusion that may come from making a moving to a brand-new location.

 Memory Care Services & Amenities